-The IMAGINE 2020 Fund will provide up to $5,000 in funding support for new, creative and innovative programs inspired by one or more of the seven vision elements outlined in the cultural plan and that further develops Denver’s creative landscape.
-Eligible applicants can apply for programs that are new or in development since the launch of the IMAGINE 2020 Cultural Plan (Spring 2014).
+Launched in 2014 with investment from Denver Arts & Venues, the IMAGINE 2020 Fund supports initiatives that advance Denver's Cultural Plan, IMAGINE 2020.
+This year, the IMAGINE 2020 Fund will provide $130,000 total, with up to $7,500 to support new, creative and innovative programs inspired by one or more of the seven vision elements outlined in the cultural plan that further develop Denver’s creative landscape.
+Eligible applicants can apply for programs that are new or have been in development since the launch of the IMAGINE 2020 Cultural Plan.

 Proposals indicating collaboration among multiple groups are strongly encouraged.
 The following are eligible to submit an application:

-- City agencies, cultural institutions, businesses, entrepreneurs, civic leaders, neighborhood and community-based organizations and individuals in the City of Denver
+- City agencies, cultural institutions, businesses, entrepreneurs, civic leaders, neighborhood and community-based organizations and individuals in the City and County of Denver

 PROGRAM FUNDING & REQUIREMENTS

-- Eligible applicants can apply for programs that are new or in development since the launch of the IMAGINE 2020 Cultural Plan (Spring 2014)
+- Eligible applicants can apply for programs that are new or have been in development since the launch of the IMAGINE 2020 Cultural Plan (Spring 2014)

-- Demonstrate a 1:1 or more match of resources including volunteer labor (valued at $20/hour), donated materials, or cash
+- Programs should demonstrate a 1:1 or more match of resources, donated materials, time or goods, volunteer labor (valued at $20/hour), or cash

 - Programs must take place in the City and County of Denver

-- Program must have a project director that will initiate, plan, implement and track impact of the program
+- Programs must have a project director who will initiate, plan, implement and track impact of the program

 - Projects can be independent or collaborative and reflect the applicant’s unique interpretation of the cultural plan